Royal Grammar School, Guildford: Sport

 View towards the First XI cricket pitch and pavilion at the school playing fields, Bradstone Brook.

-The sports of badminton, cross country running, fencing, football, golf, judo, rowing, sailing, swimming, target shooting and tennis are available, the list varies by year and term.
-Sixth form also have a "Spectrum" games option where boys are permitted to use any of the facilities at Guildford Spectrum during the games period.

 The school has enjoyed some success in rugby where it has had first and second places at various levels of the Daily Mail Cup.

 On 6 February 2016, Old Guildfordian Jack Clifford became a full England rugby international when he made his full debut as a replacement for Chris Robshaw during the Calcutta Cup match after 69 minutes.

 Since 2003 the six Royal Grammar Schools (Colchester, High Wycombe, Guildford, Lancaster, Newcastle, Worcester) have held the "RGS Cricket Festival", hosted by a different school each year.
 It is based on a round robin format and held over a period of five days towards the end of the Trinity term.

 The school has no playing fields on the town centre site.
 A 20 acre ground called Bradstone Brook, located a few miles away in the village of Chilworth, is the location of the rugby and cricket pitches.
 There is a single AstroTurf located at the main school for hockey and football.
 The majority of hockey takes place at Guildford Hockey Club, located at Broadwater School in Farncombe or Surrey Sports Park.
 Athletics and swimming both take place at Guildford Spectrum.